 • Staff development: The foundational piece of our ongoing staff development is customized, targeted one-on-one coaching provided by Assistant Principals or Principals to teachers.
-RMS teachers receive ongoing coaching and support from the Assistant Principal or Principal responsible for their grade level.
+RSFM teachers receive ongoing coaching and support from the Assistant Principal or Principal responsible for their grade level.
 This typically includes about three hours per week of support for our newest teachers or others who need extra support.
-Our coaching cycle provides a format and process for our teachers and their supervisors to work together in pursuit of increased teacher effectiveness.
+Our coaching cycle (see Figure A-1 below and more detail in Appendix A-33) provides a format and process for our teachers and their supervisors to work together in pursuit of increased teacher effectiveness.
 Assistant Principals or Principals meet once every 2 weeks one-on-one with each teacher and participate in grade-level meetings.
 Four times per year they discuss their Professional Growth Plan (PGP) (described in more detail below).